GrammaTech/gtirb-pprinter/README.md

 ## AuxData Used by the Binary Printer

-In order to generate new binaries, gtirb-pp also used the following tables:
+In order to generate new binaries, gtirb-pp also uses the following tables:

 | Key              | Type                             | Purpose                                                                          |
 |------------------|----------------------------------|----------------------------------------------------------------------------------|